-Master’s students in English and Film Studies who choose the Major Research Paper (MRP) option are required to take EN600: Research Methods, Theory and Professionalization), six half-credit courses, and EN695 (Major Research Paper).
+Master’s students in English and Film Studies who choose the Major Research Paper (MRP) option are required to take EN600: Research Methods, Theory and Professional Issues), six half-credit courses, and EN695 (Major Research Paper).

 Our Professional Skills Option is designed to provide master’s students with a unique opportunity for supervised practical application of studies in English and Film.